yuvarajj-dev/Database_Tables/README.md

 ## 🛠️ Technologies Used

 - **React**: Frontend library for building user interfaces.
-- **Bootstrap**: Frontend framework for developing responsive and mobile-first websites.
+- **Tailwind**: Frontend framework for developing responsive and mobile-first websites.
 - **JavaScript**: Programming language for adding interactivity to web pages.
 - **CSS**: Styling language for designing web pages.